Entries to the Retained Earnings Account

 Common Stock's Book Value

 When a corporation has both common stock and preferred stock, the book value of the preferred stock is subtracted from the corporation's total stockholders' equity to arrive at the total book value of the common stock.
-Using the information above, we have:
+Using our previous amounts, the common stock's book value per share is calculated as follows: